 The Commission notes that AEMO's 2011 PSA report forecasts sufficient reserve capacity and energy adequacy up to the period of 30 June 2013.
-However, the 2011 ESOO brought forward some of its forecast reserve shortfalls from the previous report and several regions of the NEM may experience reserve shortfalls in 2013-14 or 2014-15.
-The updated 2011 ESOO defers reserve shortfalls for Victoria, but still forecasts reserve shortfalls for Queensland and South Australia in 2013-14 and 2014-15, respectively.
+However, the 2011 ESOO has brought forward some of its forecast reserve shortfalls from the previous report, and forecasts that several regions of the NEM may experience reserve shortfalls in 2013-14 or 2014-15.
 The Commission considers that because the requirement for investment in generation capacity has been brought forward by a year for some NEM regions, there is a potential risk that completion of investment in generation capacity may not be deployed in adequate time to meet forecast increases in maximum demand.

 In addition, the recent report by BREE indicates that there is a decline in projects moving through to completion in recent years.
-Given that the two projects completed in the previous 12 months are wind generation, this gives weight to some stakeholders' concerns in relation to attracting non-renewable peaking generation that is crucial to supplying increased maximum demand and therefore achieving the reliable and secure supply of electricity.
+Given that the two projects completed in the previous 12 months are wind generation, this gives weight to some stakeholders' concerns in relation to attracting non-renewable peak generation that is crucial to supplying increased maximum demand and therefore achieving the reliable and secure supply of electricity.